spynix/sui/README.md

 #SUI - Spynix's UI

-This UI package is not particularly robust, nor is it full of the expansive features found in popular frameworks.
-It fills a smaller niche, while including some of the popular UI functions.
-I call it "reinventing the wheel... only rounder." ;p

-But no, really... at present this is more of a personal experiment in my free time than anything else.
+At present this is more of a personal experiment in my free time than anything else.
+Just reinventing the wheel some.

-I wanted to call the library something like Simple UI or Standalone UI or the like.
-Problem is, those names are either so common they're definitely already taken, they're too long for me to bother typing repeatedly, or they're just plain stupid sounding.
-So I settled on Spynix's UI for now.

 ##Available Components
 - Accordion